PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 Gradle 7.1, 6.9 or 6.8 with Gradle 4.9 Code = Can't Compile

 Gradle 7.1 with 7.2 Code = Uncomfirmed

+## Requires Integration Test

+Kevin Macleod Music.

+Progression.

+Some NPCs.
+(Carminite Mobs and other mobs in TF.)

+Some Achivements/Advancents.
+(Some achivements are added.)

+Teams.
+(Carminite Clan.)

+Some Bosses.
+(Ysa the Ur-Ghast.)

 ## TNT and Disparity Roadmap